 Early care may decrease damage to the heart.
 Routine follow-up care will be part of the care plan.
 Other steps that may be recommended include:

-- Keep control of your high blood pressure—may include medicine
+- Control of your high blood pressure—may include medicine

 - Diabetes care plan—high blood glucose can damage blood vessels